jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           ]
       )

 the terminal shows the entire difference between the two :ref:`lists`.
-I copy and paste the expected values from the terminal and use `find and replace`_ to remove the extra characters
+I copy and paste the expected values from the terminal then use `find and replace`_ to remove the extra characters

 .. note::